">

 Experience frontier AI capabilities firsthand.
 We'll demo tools that are reshaping how work gets done: NotebookLM for knowledge synthesis, Elicit for research, BoodleBox for educational AI, Anthropic Claude for analysis and coding, and ChatGPT's voice and agent capabilities.
 This isn't observation—you'll use these tools yourself.

-Reception and Networking Dinner
+Reception and Networking Dinner with Fireside Chat

-Breakfast and Orientation
+Breakfast and Track Orientation

 Plenary: The AI-Transformed University